Solutions not products: How personalised nutrition is both a threat & opportunity for food & ingredient brands

 Considering how personalised nutrition is positioned at the intersection of holistic health food, technology and consumer data proves that it is anything but soft.

 Mariette Abrahams, Qina’s Founder and CEO, was recently interviewed on the Nutracast, and discussed why personalised nutrition is not only here to stay, but why it’s the next big ticket in the general trend of product personalisation.
-You can listen to the full episode here.

 There are a few key reasons why personalisation has gained significant ground in the food and nutrition space: